Monday, August 26, 2024

 Still, because of the judgment from others that comes with being a novice, I am often reluctant to draw attention to some observations that have intrigued me.
 Whether identifying an odonate, a bird or a bumblebee incorrectly, no one likes being treated dismissively.
 I love learning so I press on and try to ignore the noise.

-Today while perusing some odonate websites, articles and literature I found this blogpost: Physiological Color Change in Argia Apicalis, by Dr. Amanda Whispell of Rutgers University (where PhD earned); I believe she now lives in Virginia.
+Today while perusing some odonate websites, articles and literature I found this blog post: Physiological Color Change in Argia Apicalis, by Dr. Amanda Whispell of Rutgers University (PhD); I believe she now lives in Virginia.
 I recalled the Blue-fronted Dancers (Argia apicalis) I found in early July (2024) at Lower Huron Metropark in Michigan.
 When it came time to enter my location list into Odonata Central (OC), I held back on entering an unexpected sighting and stuck with the more typical-appearing Blue-fronted Dancer for the OC photo entry.

 All of my photos below are of Blue-fronted Dancers seen on the same day, in the same area and around the same time generally.

-Above and below: Male Blue-fronted Dancer (Argia apicalis)
+Above and below: Typical male Blue-fronted Dancer (Argia apicalis)

 In the field, I distinctly recall thinking that the brown-form damselfly above was a female Blue-fronted Dancer.
 But when I downloaded the photos and was able to look more closely at them it did not match the female photos I had or of others that I found on-line.